Due to COVID-19, Forget-me-not are suspending get togethers temporarily.

 These cafe's provide a place for carers and loved ones with dementia to see that despite this illness being so personal, there are still others who truly can understand through their own first hand experience, and share the fact that we are not alone in our fight.

 The popularity of community driven forget-me-not cafe's can be proven through the sheer number that have been set up around WA, since the first began in Roleystone back in 2017.
-To date, forget-me-not cafe's have grown to eight, with two more scheduled to begin in the next few months.
+To date, forget-me-not cafe's have grown to thirteen, with more considered.

 With the help of local governments, neighbourhood cafe's, Alzheimer's WA and many more wonderful people, these groups are banding together to bring dementia awareness to all; to encourage a safer future for all affected by memory loss.